lewdev-uk/StandModelLib/README.md

 ---
 ## Website Model Creator
-Supports models generated from https://mrgarretto.com/armorstand/ <b>version 1.12</b> only
+Supports models generated from https://mrgarretto.com/armorstand/ <b>version 1.12</b> only.
+However, I see no reason why it would be tied to any specific Minecraft version.
+The limitation is with the mrgarretto command string & materials parser and and not with Spigot versions.

 **Important Note:** When using the website - The following limitations apply:
 * You may and only use "Medium" or "Large" pieces.
 That means NO part can be "Small" or "Solid" otherwise it will break.